-2. Release the On/Off Button.

-To extend the life between charging cycles, turn the Collar Receiver off when it is not in use.
+NOTE: Maximum battery life is one month.
+If the Collar Receiver is left on continuously, the maximum battery life will be 1-2 weeks.
+To extend the battery life, turn the Collar Receiver off when it is not in use.